 - Address: 55, Hangang-daero 23-gil, Yongsan-gu, Seoul (서울특별시 용산구 한강대로 23길 55)

-Cheongnyangni station is for non-express trains headed to the eastern provinces for tourist sites such as Jeongdongjin and Jeongseon in Gangwon-do, Andong and Gyeongju in Gyeongsangbuk-do, and the ITX-Cheongchun train for Chuncheon.
-Express trains and KTX trains do not pass through this station.
+Cheongnyangni Station is for trains headed to the eastern provinces for tourist sites such as Jeongdongjin and Jeongseon in Gangwon-do, Andong and Gyeongju in Gyeongsangbuk-do, and the ITX-Cheongchun train for Chuncheon.
+A KTX express train route from Seoul to Gangneung was opened on December 22, 2017.

 - Address: 214, Wangsan-ro, Dongdaemun-gu, Seoul (서울특별시 동대문구 왕산로 214)

 Yeongdeungpo Station covers the travel needs of passengers in the southwest part of Seoul.
 All non-express trains passing through Yeongdeungpo Station make stops here.

-From Gangnam to various major cities in the nation, a new express train known as SRT (Super Rapid Train) was introduced in December 2016.
+Operating from Gangnam to various major cities in the nation, the SRT (Super Rapid Train) was introduced in December 2016.
 Presently, the SRT offers train services from Suseo Station in Seoul to Busan and Mokpo Stations.

 - Address: 99, Bamgogae-ro, Gangnam-gu, Seoul (서울특별시 강남구 밤고개로 99)